 What are your views on chlorella supplements?
-I would like to know if they’re safe to take and if so, what health problems they address.
+I would like to know if they’re safe, and if so, what health problems they address.
 Are there any side effects?

-Chlorella is a microscopic, green freshwater organism (an alga) that is aggressively promoted on the internet for its supposed health benefits.
-You may have read that it boosts energy, absorbs pesticides from the foods in your diet, fights cancer, eliminates infections, lowers blood pressure and cholesterol levels, cleanses the blood and the digestive system, regulates blood sugar and benefits health in many other ways.
-This sounds impressive, but there is very little scientific evidence to back up these extravagant claims.
+Chlorella is a microscopic, green freshwater organism (a species of green algae) that is aggressively promoted on the Internet for its supposed health benefits.
+You may have read that it boosts energy, absorbs pesticides from the foods in your diet, fights cancer, eliminates infections, lowers blood pressure and cholesterol levels, cleanses the blood and the digestive system, and regulates blood sugar.
+I’m afraid there is very little scientific evidence to back up any of these extravagant claims.

-Chlorella will probably not hurt you (unless you’re allergic to it), but we have no studies on the effects of long-term use.
-More importantly, we have no strong evidence to show that it will do you any good.
-Side effects can include diarrhea, nausea, flatulence, green discoloration of the stools and stomach cramping.
-Taking chlorella supplements can also cause sun sensitivity; if you take them, be sure to use sunscreen when you go out of doors.
+Chlorella is believed to be safe when taken short-term (up to 8 weeks).
+We have no studies on the effects of long-term use.
+More importantly, we have no strong evidence to show that chlorella will do you any good.
+Its side effects can include diarrhea, nausea, flatulence, green discoloration of the stools and stomach cramping.
+Chlorella supplements can also cause sun sensitivity; if you take them, be sure to use sunscreen when you go out of doors.

 Andrew Weil, M.D.

 Paul Alan Cox et al, “Dietary exposure to an environmental toxin triggers neurofibrillary tangles and amyloid deposits in the brain.”
 Proceedings of the Royal Society B, January 20, 2016. rspb.royalsocietypublishing.org/content/283/1823/20152397